 Protection from these types of discrimination may be different in England, Wales, Scotland and Northern Ireland.
-If you are not sure if your employee is protected, contact our Work Support Line on 0808 808 00 00 for more advice.

 Direct disability discrimination

 This is when a person is treated less favourably than somebody else because they are associated with someone who has cancer or another disability.